nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

 Use a `<ListView>` to show tasks below the input field.

+1. Drag and drop a `<StackLayout>` component within the `<TabViewItem>` block for the first tab.
-1. Drag and drop a `<GridLayout>` component within the `<TabViewItem>` block for the first tab.<br/>The default code creates a colorful table that showcases how to position elements and merge grid cells.
+1. Drag and drop a `<GridLayout>` component within the `<StackLayout>` block for the first tab.<br/>The default code creates a colorful table that showcases how to position elements and merge grid cells.
+1. Configure the `<StackLayout>`.
+  * Remove background color.
+  * Set width and height.
 1. Configure the `<GridLayout>`.
-  * Set the grid to consist of two columns and two rows.
+  * Set the grid to consist of two columns and one row.
   * Set the width of the grid to 100% so that it takes the entire width of the screen.
   * Remove any additional settings for the grid.
   * Remove all `<Label>` elements within the `<GridLayout>` block.
 1. Remove the `<Label>` component for the `<TabViewItem>`.
-Drag and drop a `<TextField>`, a `<Button>`, and a `<ListView>` component within the `<GridLayout>` block.<br/>The Playground adds JavaScript code to your code for the first time.
+Drag and drop a `<TextField>` and a `<Button>` within the `<GridLayout>` block.<br/>The Playground adds JavaScript code to your code for the first time.
 Note the `data()` and `methods` blocks added above the `template` block.
 In next implementation steps, you will need to add code to these sections to create some of the app functionality.
+1. Drag and drop a `<ListView>` below the grid.
 1. Configure the positioning of the elements within the grid.
   * Set the `<TextField>` to inhabit the first column and the first row.
   * Set the `<Button>` to inhabit the second column and the first row.
-  * Set the `<ListView>` to span across both columns on the second row.
 1. Clean up sample code from the `<TextField>` and the `<ListView>`.
 1. Log newly added tasks in the console.
-1. Push newly added tasks into the array of tasks.
+1. Add newly added tasks into the array of tasks.
+Use `unshift` to place new items at the top of the page.
 1. Clear the text field after input.
-1. List task name and status on the screen.
+1. List task name on the screen.

 ```JavaScript
 new Vue({